tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

 The compiler gave the following error when this package was imported:

 <pre># encoding/gob
-/home/ron/.gvm/gos/go1.17/src/encoding/gob/decode.go:562:21: MakeMapWithSize not declared by package reflect /home/ron/.gvm/gos/go1.17/src/encoding/gob/decode.go:1118:30: srt.FieldByName undefined (type reflect.Type has no field or method FieldByName)
+/home/ron/.gvm/gos/go1.18.1/src/encoding/gob/decode.go:562:21: MakeMapWithSize not declared by package reflect
-/home/ron/.gvm/gos/go1.17/src/encoding/gob/encode.go:643:70: f.Index undefined (type reflect.StructField has no field or method Index)
-/home/ron/.gvm/gos/go1.17/src/encoding/gob/type.go:867:9: rt.PkgPath undefined (type reflect.Type has no field or method PkgPath)
-/home/ron/.gvm/gos/go1.17/src/encoding/gob/type.go:870:21: rt.PkgPath undefined (type reflect.Type has no field or method PkgPath)
 </pre>